ataridude/pelican-sites/sites/unixdude.net/content/2022/1-31-update.md

 Title: Lab update
 Date: 2022-1-31
-Category: Networking
+Category: Home lab
-Tags: update, docker, portainer, T1, homelab, ubiquiti, usg, wireguard, rack
+Tags: update, docker, portainer, T1, ubiquiti, usg, wireguard, rack, cables
 Status: published

 I have been hard at work these last few weeks in my home lab, and have done quite a bit.
 Here are a